Genetic studies of Jews: MtDNA of Ashkenazi Jews

 A 2022 study by Kevin Brook focused on the Mt-DNA of Ashkenazi Jews and used thousands of complete sequences.
-Brook's study concluded that they have significant roots in both Europe and the Middle East.
+Brook's study concluded that the Ashkenazi maternal genome has significant roots in both the Middle East and Europe, the most frequent lineages being overwhelmingly of ancient Middle Eastern origin and a large number of uncommon lineages being of heterogenous European origin.
 Brook found a total of six branches of haplogroup K in Ashkenazim that each represents separate founding women: K1a1b1*, K1a1b1a, K1a4a, K1a9, K2a*, and K2a2a1.
 He found that K1a9 is shared with Iraqi Jews and with non-Jews in Syria and Iran.
-K2a2a1 is shared with southern Europeans but might also match the variety of K2a2a in Mizrahi Jews from the Caucasus and is the maternal sister to the Arabian haplogroup K2a2a2.
-He therefore proposed that K1a9 and K2a2a1 could be of Hebrew origin.
+K2a2a1 is shared with southern Europeans but is also found among Mizrahi Jews from the Caucasus and is the maternal sister to the Arabian haplogroup K2a2a2.
+He therefore proposed that K1a9 and K2a2a1 are likely of Hebrew origin.
 Brook similarly found Near Eastern roots for several more Ashkenazi haplogroups, including R0a2m and U1b1.
-K1a4a is interpreted as a lineage potentially from an ancient Greek or Italian convert to Judaism but also found it in Syria.
-Several haplogroups are seen as representing the assimilation of West Slavic women in east-central Europe, including V7a and H11b1.
+K1a4a, which is also found in Egyptian Jews, Maghrebi Jews, and Turkish Jews, is interpreted as a lineage that may have come from an ancient Greek or Italian convert to Judaism but also found it in Syria.
+Several haplogroups are seen as indicating the assimilation of West Slavic women, including V7a and H11b1.
 The debate over potential Khazar descent was also reexamined.
-Although Brook did not find any direct connection to Chuvash people nor to any of the medieval Khazar samples that have been collected to date, he pinpointed the Ashkenazic branch of N9a3 as the daughter subclade of a variety found among Bashkirs, a Turkic people of the Ural region, and proposes that the former could come from a Khazar woman.
-The back cover of Brook's book carries an endorsement by Skorecki.
+Although Brook did not find any connection to the Chuvash people nor to any of the medieval Khazar samples that have been collected to date, he pinpointed the Ashkenazic branch of N9a3 as the daughter subclade of a variety found among Bashkirs, a Turkic people of the Ural region, and proposes that the former could have come from a Khazar woman, or, alternatively, a woman from China or the North Caucasus.

-A 2025 study by Joseph Livni and Karl Skorecki examined mitochondrial DNA (mtDNA) to distinguish between founder and host population lineages in the Ashkenazi Jewish population.
-By accounting for the frequency of mtDNA signatures, the study found that absorbed lineages generally appear as singletons, while founder lineages are represented in multiple copies.
-The results indicated that fewer than 15% of individuals in the sample carried absorbed mtDNA lineages, suggesting that the majority of maternal lineages trace back to founder lineages.
-These findings do not support the hypothesis of a primarily non-Jewish European origin for the maternal founding population.
-Combined with existing Y-chromosome evidence pointing to a Near Eastern origin for Ashkenazi paternal lineages, the study concludes that both maternal and paternal lineages in the Ashkenazi population likely share a Near Eastern origin.
-This challenges earlier models proposing a mixed ancestry involving European women and Near Eastern men, instead supporting a unified founder population of predominantly Near Eastern origin for both sexes.
-A critique of the study by Livni and Skorecki was published in a subsequent issue of the same journal, suggesting higher European maternal input, although less than Costa et al. had suggested, and stressing the importance of studying ancient DNA.
+A 2025 study by Joseph Livni and Karl Skorecki which aimed to disprove the conclusions of Costa et al, created a mathematical model to try to distinguish founder and host population lineages in the Ashkenazi Jewish population.
+Based on the model the authors propose that fewer than 15% of individuals in the sample carried mtDNA lineages that entered the Ashkenazi population after it was founded.
+Concerning the origins of those relatively large "founding" haplogroups, the authors also argued that Costa et al. had identified their geographical origins wrongly.